joelcarlson/radiomics/cran-comments.md

 ## Release summary

-This is the first submission of this package to CRAN
+This release, most importantly, added generator functions for the matrix classes.
+Without these the user had to use new("glcm", data), which is not ideal.
+Apologies for the fast re-release (~1 week), there were some issues that needed to be addressed due to this being my first CRAN submission.

 ## Test environments